DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/wizard/create-app-git.md

       [created a registry](../../../skoala/trad-ms/hosted/index.md) in the current workspace.
     - Application: Specify the name of the native application.
 You can select from an existing list or create a new one, which by default will have the same name as specified.
-    - Instances: Specify the number of instances (Pods).
+    - Replicas: Set the number of Pods for the application.

     ![Basic Information](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/amamba/images/git01.png)